ribasushi/spade/README.md

-filecoin-evergreen-dealer
+spade
 ==================

-This repository contains the software powering the EverGreen Dealer (EGD):
+This repository contains the software powering the ♠️ (Spade) API:
 A Fil-Network Storage-Proposal Management Service.

-EGD provides a low-friction environment for Storage Providers (SP) to receive a virtually unlimited volume of FilecoinPlus (Fil+) denominated storage deals.
+Spade provides a low-friction environment for Storage Providers (SP) to receive a virtually unlimited volume of FilecoinPlus (Fil+) denominated storage deals.
-It does this by aggregating storage requests and metadata from various sources (EGD tenants) and then presenting the aggregate as a single machine- and human-readable stream to participating SPs.
+It does this by aggregating storage requests and metadata from various sources (♠️ tenants) and then presenting the aggregate as a single machine- and human-readable stream to participating SPs.
 SPs in turn consume this aggregated list and can trigger an instant storage deal proposal for any entry, as long as the proposal does not violate the terms set by the originating tenant.

-A distinct feature of an EGD service is its focus on throughput 🚀 and thus its design exclusively around a "pull" workflow.
+A distinct feature of the ♠️ service is its focus on throughput 🚀 and thus its design exclusively around a "pull" workflow.
 A deal proposal can only be initiated by the receiving SP and all deal proposals are, without exception, made for **out-of-band data flow** (often mislabeled *offline deals*).
 This gives **complete